What is Auto Deploy?

 - Make a note of the BIOS DHCP File Name (it should be undionly.kpxe.vmw-hardwired).

-- Next install your TFTP server; I have used Solarwinds TFTP which is free.
+- Next install your TFTP server; I have used Solarwinds TFTP which is free, there is also an embedded TFTP server in the VCSA.
 Make a note of the TFTP server root directory.

 - Extract the TFTP boot zip we downloaded earlier to the same location as your TFTP server root directory.